shuvijs/shuvijs.org/docs/guide/features/basic-support.md

 ## CSS Support

 shuvi allows you to import CSS files from a JavaScript file.
-This is possible because Next.js extends the concept of [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) beyond JavaScript.
+This is possible because shuvi extends the concept of [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) beyond JavaScript.

 ### Adding a Global Stylesheet

-To add a stylesheet to your application, import the CSS file within `pages/_app.js`.
+To add a stylesheet to your application, import the CSS file within `src/app.js`.

 For example, consider the following stylesheet named `styles.css`: